microsoft/qsharp-language/Specifications/QIR/Base-Profile.md

 - `ret`
 - `br`
 - `call`
+- Floating-point arithmetic (`fadd`, `fsub`, `fmul`, and `fdiv`), but one parameter must be a constant literal.

 Other LLVM IR instructions are not allowed.
-In particular, no arithmetic instructions or memory accesses are allowed.
+In particular, no integer arithmetic, comparisons, or memory accesses are allowed, and therefore no loops.

 ## Sample Programs

+In all of the samples, we have dropped the QIR declarations that are not used in the base profile.

 ### [OpenQASM 2.0 QFT](https://github.com/Qiskit/openqasm/blob/OpenQASM2.x/examples/qft.qasm)